altayaydemir/altay-dot-wtf/data/books/show-your-work.md

 A [Derek Sivers](/tags/derek-sivers) quote:

-> Whatever excites you, do it.
+> Whatever excites you, do it.\
 > Whatever drains you, stop doing it.

 After doing something, take a moment and think about how it felt.

 Did you get energized and motivated or exhausted and drained?

-Apply [the vampire test](/tags/the-vampire-test) to people, projects, and hobbies.
+That is [the vampire test](/tags/the-vampire-test).
+Apply it to people, jobs, projects, hobbies, whatever.

 ### Find Your fellow <X>'ers